veloblank/positioning-elements-with-css-v-000/README.md

 #### Using `relative` Positioning

-he `relative` value for the `position` property allows elements to appear within the normal flow a page, however it gives us the ability to offset an element from the top, right, bottom, or left that direction the number of units that is set without changing the positioning of the elements around it.
+The `relative` value for the `position` property allows elements to appear within the normal flow of a page, however it gives us the ability to offset an element from the top, right, bottom, or left that direction the number of units that is set without changing the positioning of the elements around it.